thegeeklab/hugo-geekdoc/exampleSite/content/en/usage/menus.md

 The more menu is special type of the bundle menu and can be combined with the default file-tree menu.
 {{< /hint >}}

 As this is a special type of the bundle menu it is basically working in the same way.
 To enable it just add a data file to `data/menu/more.yaml`.
-The more menu will also work with the file-tree menu and therefor **don't need to be enabled** by the `geekdocMenuBundle` parameter.
+The more menu will also work with the file-tree menu and therefore **don't need to be enabled** by the `geekdocMenuBundle` parameter.

 **Example:**